bwsw/t-streams/docs/source/Ts-Introduction.rst

 The checkpoint operation allows fixing a lot of transactions as a single operation.
 Frequent checkpointing leads to a slowdown in performance, so it is preferable to call the checkpoint method depending on the need.
 Use Producer or Checkpoint Group (but not Transaction object) methods for the checkpoint.

 T-streams *single stream* is not scalable.
 One stream is handled on one server.
 In this case, the processing is limited by the server performance.
-If the processing flow you develop allows scalability, you can handle each stream on a separate server observing all the guaranties mentioned above.
+If the processing flow you develop allows scalability, you can handle each stream on a separate server observing all the guarantees mentioned above.
 Scalability allows processing high throughputs of data with very low latency.